jinjagit/chess/README.md

 # RubyChess:
-My solution to the [final exercise of the Ruby Programming Unit](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project), from the Odin Project.
+Simon Tharby's solution to the [final exercise of the Ruby Programming Unit](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project), from the Odin Project.

 ![screenshot](img/2screens.png)

+### The exercise:

 The instructions, in a nutshell, were to build a "... command line [pure Ruby] chess game where two players can play against each other.
 The game should be properly constrained."
 A secondary objective was to enable save, load, and continuation of an unfinished game.